-Millions of pictures are available online within the Creative Commons license – many of these pictures can be found on Flickr – and typically, most Creative Commons licensed content on Flickr can be searched within three useable categories:
+Millions of pictures are available online within the Creative Commons license.
+Many of these pictures can be found on Flickr.
+Typically, most Creative Commons licensed content on Flickr can be searched within three useable categories:

 - Only search within Creative Commons-licensed content: This restricts your search to all pictures placed within the Creative Commons license.

 - Find content to use commercially: This further restricts your search to only bring up results that include pictures permitted to be used commercially.

 - Find content to modify, adapt, or build upon: This again restricts your search results to pictures that you can edit, such as crop, work in an image editor like Photoshop, or even use the picture edit options in PowerPoint.

 You can decide which of these license options work for you, which pictures are available within any of these license options, and then download the picture.
 That's when you need to think about another important aspect of the Creative Commons license: and that is attribution.

 So what exactly should the attribution contain?
 And where on your slide should you place the attribution?

 First, let us decide what exactly the attribution statement should contain.
 We will base our example attribution statement on content from Flickr, but attribution of picture content anywhere else should work the same way.
 Make sure you have the following prerequisites handy to create your attribution statement:

 - Picture URL (on Flickr or another site)

 - Picture name